carlwuaku/codeigniter-inventory-manager/README.md

-# codeigniter-inventory-manager
+# Node-express-inventory-manager-api
-A PHP codeigniter application for managing a brick-and-mortar commerce shop
+A Nodejs inventory management web app for running a brick-and-mortar commerce shop.
+The stack include Express, Nodejs and MongoDB